 We Want To Be A Leader in Bringing People Together

 The city wants to bring people together to create understanding and help all residents thrive with programs and services.
 The city is developing plans to provide a community center that offers activities for young families, an athletic center, space for community events (concerts, theater, street fairs, and festivals), and a senior center.

 We Are Securing Private Donations To Reduce Impacts on Taxpayers

-The city cannot afford to fund the community center through its general fund without significant cuts to other city services, such as police, fire, parks, and streets.
+The city cannot finance the community center through its general fund without significant cuts to other city services, such as police, fire, parks, and streets.
 Most community facilities are funded through voter-approved bonds.
-The city is considering asking voters for a bond with an initial projection of $0.33 per $1,000 of assessed property value on the April 23, 2024, special election ballot.
+The city is asking voters for a bond projected at $0.30 per $1,000 of assessed property value on the April 23, 2024, special election ballot.

-The city is pursuing $3.35 million in grants and city funds for the project and is pursuing other grants and private donations to reduce the amount of funding needed by taxpayers.
+The city has identified $3.35 million in grants and city funds for the project and is pursuing other grants and private donations to further reduce the amount of funding needed by taxpayers.
 These alternative funding sources are contingent on the bond passing.

 Please check back here for more information as it becomes available.